shivendumishra/Neural-CDE-Thesis/README.md

 *   ✅ **Robustness to missing data** (up to 30% drop-out).
 *   ✅ **Superior accuracy** (91.2% on WESAD dataset) compared to discrete-time baselines.

+> **⚠️ Note**: This repository represents **personal research work** conducted as part of a Master's Thesis.
+The findings and methodology are currently **under review** and are intended for future publication in a peer-reviewed journal.
+Please treat this as a pre-print / work-in-progress.

 ---

 ## 🚀 Key Features